featurist/Bounce.Config/README.md

         "greeting", "cakes are yummy, yeah?"
     }

-And put this into `web.template.config` your project directory:
+And put this into `web.template.config` in your project directory:

     <?xml version="1.0" encoding="utf-8"?>
     <configuration>